cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 }
 ```

-A developer that wants to support their custom messages in order to be parsed and constructed by the Rosetta API must implement
+Developers that want their application-specific messages to be supported and dealt with by the Rosetta API must implement
 the following interface:

 ```golang